hyklux/portfolio-gameserver-csharp/README.md

 	//...(중략)
 }
 ```
-- 최적 경로 탐색은 A* 알고리즘을 기반으로 구현되어 있습니다.
+- Optimal path search is implemented based on the A* algorithm.
 ``` c#
 public class Map
 {